TaurBjorn/movie-seat-booking/README.md

 When you push the refresh button of your web-browser, the selected movie and seats remain the same.
 For this I have used logic for local storage.

 Feel free to inspect the source code.
-This project is never finished, and will receive regular updates in the future.

 Happy Coding :)